Tineco vs Dyson: Which Vacuum Brand Performs Better in Real Tests?

 It was able to pick up 114% of sand on mid-pile carpets, which is the highest score so far.
 Even in the auto setting, the V11 scored higher than the S12 (99.97% vs. 98.3%).

-The beauty of the V11 Torque Drive is its ability to deep clean further than any other options in the list – close to 20 minutes (auto setting).
+The beauty of the V11 Torque Drive is its ability to deep clean for a duration of nearly 20 minutes (on the auto setting).

-Tineco comes close with the S12 with the two batteries, but it doesn’t pick up as much.
+Tineco comes close with the S12, which features two batteries, but it doesn’t pick up as much.

 Large debris comparison

-Of the seven options, only the V7 MotorHead cannot since it doesn’t have the Fluffy tool.
-But the V7 Absolute has this tool, so it’s an option for those who prefer something lighter than the V8.
+Of the seven options, only the V7 MotorHead cannot, since it doesn’t have the Fluffy tool.
+However, the V7 Absolute features this tool, making it an option for those who prefer something lighter than the V8.

 Hair wrap comparison